 Dr Mark Yarema MD FRCPC, Poison and Drug Information Service, Alberta Health Services, Calgary, Alberta

-Dr. Hossein Sadrzadeh PhD DABCC FACB, Department of Pathology and Laboratory Medicine, University of Calgary and Calgary Laboratory Services, Calgary, Alberta
+Dr. Hossein Sadrzadeh PhD DABCC FACB, Department of Pathology and Laboratory Medicine, University of Calgary and Alberta Precision Laboratories, Calgary, Alberta

-Dr. Jessica Boyd, PhD FCACB, Department of Pathology and Laboratory Medicine, University of Calgary and Calgary Laboratory Services, Calgary, Alberta
+Dr. Jessica Boyd, PhD FCACB, Department of Pathology and Laboratory Medicine, University of Calgary and Alberta Precision Laboratories, Calgary, Alberta

 Dr. Tim Pollak MD PhD FRCPC, Departments of Medicine and Cardiac Sciences, University of Calgary and Calgary Laboratory Services, Calgary, Alberta